Code-Institute-Submissions/juliandavid-garcia-second_milestone_project_OctResub/Readme.md

     - **Message** in this box users can add the message to the administrator with a length of max-400 and min-5 characters.
 These characters can be numbers and upper and lower case letters.

-- **Alert:** when clicking on the icons located in the Amenities section the user will get an alert adding extra information related to each of the items selected. this is a feature that is only available for mobile devices since in the desktop version the icons alreay have an informative text below each icon.
+- **Alert:** When clicking on the icons located in the Amenities section the user will get an alert adding extra information related to each of the items selected. this is a feature that is only available for mobile devices since in  desktops  the icons already have an informative text below each icon.

+<span id="Features"></span>
 ## 2. Features

 ### 2.1.
 Existing features